unk1ndled/unk1ndled.github.io/content.md

 ## what i do

 Works at the intersection of HPC and "why is this broken again."
-Enjoys getting complex systems to behave reliably, quietly satisfied when they do.
+Enjoys getting complex systems to behave reliably.

 ## experience